Curriculum Infusion of Real Life Issues

 • Strengthening Life Skills: In classes students can work on strengthening their decision making skills, role playing ways to avoid settings where there is heavy drug use and ways to decline use of drugs.
 Students who have problems taking their own positions and feeling that need to go along with the group are more vulnerable to substance problems than more individuated students.
 Developing decision making skills and encouraging healthy individuation increases resistance to drug problems.

-Substance abuse issues and these five evidence based prevention strategies can be readily incorporated into Grade 6-12 classes across subject areas.
+Substance abuse prevention strategies issues and these 5 evidence-based prevention strategies can be readily incorporated into classes across subject areas.

 In Language Arts classes students can read literature focused on substance abuse issues and write in response to their reading as well as about their own observations of substance use and abuse.
 Class assignments and discussion can address the damage substances cause individuals, families and communities and the inequities of drug policies (minorities are far more likely to be tried and incarcerated for drug use than white students).
 Assignments and discussion can also address the personal risk of substance.
 Language arts classes may include role-playing exercises, strengthening the students’ capacity to avoid situations where drugs are heavily used and their capacity to decline use of drugs.